-- Gathering, meeting, and conference spaces available to both the MIT and Cambridge/Boston communities. - Spaces for company incubation, acceleration, and wet labs to support earlystage ventures focused on scaling or prototyping MIT inventions.
+• Spaces for company incubation, acceleration, and wet labs to support early-stage ventures focused on scaling or prototyping MIT inventions.

 Our conversations with entrepreneurs echoed those of large corporations, asking how they could more easily access MIT's vast array of talent and energy around the world to help confront their problems and challenges.
 Those in leadership roles in local communities close to Kendall Square, but without the benefit of its rich local ecosystem, pushed us to consider new ways of bringing the MIT community into their problem- and solution-rich settings well beyond the boundaries of our campus.
 And around the world, many asked us to consider how to engage as partners with our students and faculty to explore problems in distinctive global contexts.